 Is my data safe?

 All data you give to the registries are stored on a secure server (protected in a similar way to online bank accounts) which only specially appointed staff have access to.
 Information that is entered online is encrypted while being transferred so that it cannot be intercepted.

-If the registry is run by a patient organisation they are required to adhere to the ‘TREAT-NMD Registries Charter‘.
+If the registry is run by a patient organisation they are encouraged to adhere to the ‘TREAT-NMD Registries Charter‘.
 This document sets out the recommended best practice for running a registry and provides guidelines to protect your data.
 At all times the data remains your property and you have the right to withdraw it.

 Each registry is governed by an oversight committee which includes medical experts and patient representatives.
 It is their responsibility to monitor that the registry is appropriately run and to review any request for data, for example a company planning a clinical trial might request information from the registry.
 The committee will then decide whether the request should be granted.

 If you don’t give my details away, how will I be contacted about trials?

 The main point of the registries is to be able to find patients for trials and the registry acts as a kind of ‘trusted intermediary’.
 A company or researcher can come to a registry with a specific request – like “we need to recruit 15 patients in the UK who have this specific mutation, are in this particular age range, are taking these drugs, and are able to walk without assistance”, and the registries have all this information immediately to hand.